marionlamoureux/iceberg_lab/README.md

 ![CDFDeployFlow.png](./images/CDFDeployFlow.png)

-The deployment can take place in on of several CDP environment coexisting in the same CDP tenant, here called **Target Workspace** for this lab, we only have the one but a typical usecase would be a dev a test or a production environment.
+The **Target Workspace** selector is used to choose in which of the available CDP Environments to create the new flow Deployment.
+For this lab, we only have one, but a typical pattern would be to have separate Environments for development, testing and production deployments.

-In the Flow deployment wizard, pick a name for your flow (indicate your usename to avoid confusion with other participant's flow).
+In the Flow deployment wizard, pick a name for your flow (include your usename to avoid confusion with other participants' flows).

 You can pick a project at this stage or leave it "Unassigned".
 Projects are used to limit the visibility of drafts, deployments, Inbound Connections, and custom NAR Configurations within an Environment.

-We'll be using the default version of Nifi.
+On the next page, "NiFi Configuration", keep all the default options, including the NiFi version.

-In the parameter's page, fill in the fields with the value for the parameters necessary to configure the flow.
+On the next page, "Parameters", fill in the fields with the value for the parameters necessary to configure the flow.

 |Parameter|Value|
 |----------|----------|